puniverse/comsat/docs/index.md

 final ChannelFuture ch = b.bind(INET_PORT).sync();
 ~~~

-The way individual web actor references are assigned to individual HTTP exchanges is represented by the `WebActorHandler.Context` interface, which provides both the web actor reference and its implementation class in order to match incoming requests' URLs against its `@WebActor` annotation.
+The way individual web actor references are assigned to individual HTTP exchanges is represented by the `WebActorHandler.Context` interface, which provides which provides the web actor reference and URL matching logic..

 `WebActorHandler` delegates context lookup (or creation) to a developer-supplied `ContextProvider` which is is the only required constructor argument; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-netty`'s' tests for further insight):